Utopia Pipeline one step closer to reality in N. Fairfield

 “Yes; we’ve addressed that before (in other circumstances),” Fore said.
 “We’re responsible for any damages our pipelines cause.”

-The township’s water is regularly tested for contamination, a member of the public said, and so officials would know if Kinder Morgan were responsible for a possible contamination.
+The village’s water is regularly tested for contamination, a member of the public said, and so officials would know if Kinder Morgan were responsible for a possible contamination.

 What will North Fairfield receive if the pipeline is allowed?

-The township will receive $25,000 for the park, Fore said.
+The village will receive $25,000 for the park, Fore said.
 “We’re going to be here for a long time, and we want to invest in the community.”

 Councilwoman Mary Millis was concerned that was considered bribery, and Kinder Morgan was trying to buy their votes.
 “I’m not going to sell my vote out for $25,000,” she said.